 Love, Love, Love!
 It started with a heart…

 Eva Markvoort was a young woman who inspired millions with her love.
 Her story was captured on film in the documentary 65_RedRoses.
 At only 23, struggling with cystic fibrosis, Eva started blogging on LiveJournal as she waited on the list for a double lung transplant.
 After her transplant, Eva and then medical student and photographer Cyrus McEachern, collaborated on an image for a heart-themed photo contest his cardiology professor was hosting.
 These stunning images, born from Eva’s artwork (with herself as the canvas) and Cyrus’ photos, are the heart of our campaign.Through her story and her art, Eva’s campaign continues, #4Eva.
 (Which means forever in Twitterverse!)

 This first photo series also inspired a further collaboration with BC Transplant commissioning the pair to do a “Live Life.
 Pass it On” photo series – Eva with her lungs, and other transplant recipients with the organs they had received painted on their bodies.
-This entire beautiful series of work can be viewed on their website.
 We also collaborated with BC Transplant to create their 2012 Live Life Pass It On PSA using footage from the film.
 Please share our campaign, #4Eva!